 Until the 2012 fiscal year, the Indian economy had grown at eight percent per year for nearly a decade.
 That track record busted apart the myth that democracy hinders economic growth -- a common conclusion among many looking at the economic growth of authoritarian China, Singapore, Taiwan, and (in an earlier age) South Korea.
 Although policy mistakes have resulted in a sharp decline in India’s growth rate to below five percent in the last two fiscal years, sustained policy reform could bring the country near-double-digit growth over the next two decades.

 There are three reasons for this.
 First, throughout the last decade, India’s national savings rate has been consistently at 30 percent of GDP or higher.
 Those savings guarantee that India has plenty of investible resources to grow the stock of capital, an important ingredient in growth.
 Second, demographically, India is young, and it is predicted to become even younger, with a healthy growth in population.
 It will not, therefore, face the labor shortages that have already hit many other economies, including China.
-In fact, the
+In fact, the working population will rise as a proportion of the total population, which, in turn, could lead to a further increase in the savings rate.
+Finally, with a per-capita income of

 - Full website and iPad access